joepritch/whatsupdoc/README.md

 Make sure you have Node.js installed!

+*You will need your own key for the BetterDoctor API - [CLick here](https://developer.betterdoctor.com/signup) to get started*

 * Clone or download this repo
 * Using the terminal or a console emulator, navigate to the project directory
+* Create a '.env' file in the root directory
+* Using a text editor, type "exports.apiKey = 'YOUR-API-KEY'" in the '.env' file and save it
-* Run the commands 'npm install', 'npm run build', 'npm run start' consecutively
+* Run the commands 'npm install' and 'npm run start' consecutively

 ## Specs